ist363su/Lab-9-Starter/readme.md

 ## Rubric

 - (4pts) User should be able to login or create a new account
-- (4pts) User should be redirected to a their canvas
+- (2pts) User should be redirected to a their canvas
-- (4pts) User should be able to save their canvas to firebase by clicking save button
+- (2pts) User should be able to save their canvas to firebase by clicking save button
-- (4pts) If User logs in again they should see their last canvas.
+- (4pts) If User logs in again they should see their last canvas
+- (4pts) User should be able to choose a different brush color
 - (4pts) Clear button should clear the canvas